qlik-oss/core-website/docs/documentation/services/qix-engine.md

 `-S GlobalAccessFlags="create;update;delete;reload;import"`

-To set the QIX Engine in a read-only mode, leave the access mask empty:
+To set QIX Engine in a read-only mode, leave the access mask empty:

 `-S GlobalAccessFlags=""`

-When a request is received, the QIX Engine checks the access mask to determine if the operation is allowed.
+When a request is received, QIX Engine checks the access mask to determine if the operation is allowed.
 If access is denied, the request is aborted and an error stating that access is denied is returned to the caller.

-Please see the [QIX Engine API Documentaion](_insert_link_here) for access attributes associated with each QIX method.
+Note that the QIX method `CreateSessionObject` is, despite its name, allowed to execute in read-only mode since it's frequently used to e.g. list objects.